 Once you begin doubting your perceptions, your gaslighter gains power over you.

-Claims to Know the Motives of You and Strangers
+Gaslighters Claim to Know Why You Do What You Do and the Motives of Strangers

 For example, you know why you smiled at the stranger who was enjoying the time with his daughter at the park.
 You perhaps felt happiness in seeing a father create sweet memories for his daughter that will last her lifetime.
 You remember your own father playing with you when you were young, and seeing the stranger in the park do the same thing causes you to feel joy.